Red Sox vs. Yankees Predictions & Picks - September 12

 Red Sox vs. Yankees Predictions & Picks: Odds, Moneyline, Spread - September 12

-Tuesday's contest that pits the Boston Red Sox (73-70) against the New York Yankees (71-72) at Fenway Park should be a close matchup based on our computer prediction, which projects a final score of 5-4 in favor of the Red Sox.
-First pitch is at 1:35 PM ET on September 12.
+Tuesday's contest that pits the Boston Red Sox (73-71) versus the New York Yankees (72-72) at Fenway Park has a good chance to be a competitive matchup based on our computer prediction, which projects a final score of 5-4 in favor of the Red Sox.
+First pitch is at 7:10 PM ET on September 12.

-The Red Sox will look to Nick Pivetta (9-8) against the Yankees and Randy Vasquez (2-2).
+This contest's pitching matchup is set, as the Red Sox will send Kutter Crawford (6-7) to the mound, while Carlos Rodon (2-5) will get the nod for the Yankees.

 Red Sox vs. Yankees Game Info & Odds